-It is important for the participants to realise that this event is not a usual meeting of a few hours, but may require even a few days.
+It is important for the participants to realize that this event is not a usual meeting of a few hours, but may require even a few days.
 Moreover, one must commit to participate the full workshop.

 6. The Moderator or Facilitator

-In order to act neutral and independent, best would be when the moderator does not have specialised knowledge on the topic under discussion.
+In order to act neutral and independent, best would be when the moderator does not have specialized knowledge on the topic under discussion.
 He or she should be an expert on workshop facilitation and the participants should have the ownership on the substance or content.
 Only a professional moderator will be able to ‘play that role’ properly.

 The Facilitator or Moderator can help in advising on: